pyth-network/pyth-gitbook/consumers/on-demand.md

 # On-Demand Price Updates

-Pyth Network's on-demand price update model contrasts with other oracles that use a push model.
+Pyth Network uses an on-demand price update model that is slightly different from other oracles you may be more familiar with.
-In the push model, the oracle runs an off-chain process that continuously sends transactions to update an on-chain price.
+Most oracles today use a push model, where the oracle runs an off-chain process that continuously sends transactions to update an on-chain price.
-Updating the on-chain price is a permissioned operation that can only be performed by the oracle itself.
-In contrast, Pyth Network does not operate such a process and instead delegates this work to Pyth Network users.
+In contrast, Pyth Network does not operate an off-chain process that pushes prices on-chain.
+Instead, it delegates this work to Pyth Network users.
 Pyth price updates are streamed off-chain via the Wormhole Network, a cross-chain messaging protocol.
-These updates are signed in such a way that the Pyth on-chain program can verify their authenticity.
+These updates are signed such that the Pyth on-chain program can verify their authenticity.
+Updating the on-chain price is a *permissionless* operation: anyone can submit a valid Wormhole message to the Pyth contract to update the price.
-Typically, users of Pyth Network prices will submit a single transaction that simultaneously updates the price and uses it.
+Typically, users of Pyth Network prices will submit a single transaction that simultaneously updates the price and uses it in a downstream application.

 ## Advantages

+The on-demand model has several benefits over the push model:

 - **Gas efficiency** -- On-chain prices are only updated when they are needed.
   In the push model, the oracle can waste gas by submitting price updates that no one will use.